dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 ```
 Here, we reconfigure `result_df` to have the columns that are desired, then we utilize the `value_counts()` method to aggregate the total number of customer cancellations per tier, then print the aggregation and save the required dataframe into a CSV file.

 After running our code, the output is the curation of the `tiers_of_canceled_customers.csv` CSV file and the following dataframe:

 <img src="https://github.com/dylanviyar/CymbiotikaInterviewAssessment/assets/81194849/937a9fea-2eef-45d4-be5c-3da2c6e32a61" width="300">

-We see that cancellation tier distribution is the following:
+We see that cancellation per tier distribution is the following:
 - Tier #1: 5852 cancellations
 - Tier #2: 843 cancellations
 - Tier #3: 1104 cancellations